splunk/public-o11y-docs/gdi/opentelemetry/splunk-collector-troubleshooting.rst

 #.
 Check that td-agent is running.
 On Linux, run ``systemctl status td-agent``.
 On Windows, run ``Get-Service td-agent``.
 #.
 If you changed the configuration, restart Fluentd.
 On Linux, run ``systemctl restart td-agent``.
 On Windows, run ``Restart-Service -Name td-agent``.
 #.
 Check fluentd.conf and conf.d/\*. ``@label @SPLUNK`` must be added to every source to activate log collection.
 #.
-Manual configuration may be required to collect logs off the source.
+Manual configuration might be required to collect logs off the source.
 Add configuration files to in the conf.d directory as needed.
 #.
 Activate debug logging in fluentd.conf (``log_level debug``), restart td-agent, and check that the source is generating logs.

 While every attempt is made to properly configure permissions, it is possible that td-agent does not have the permission required to collect logs.
 Debug logging should indicate this issue.